Hans Ulrich Obrist: Other activities

 Obrist is a contributing editor of 032c magazine, Artforum and Paradis Magazine, among others.

 Obrist has lectured internationally at academic and art institutions including European Graduate School in Saas-Fee, University of East Anglia, Southbank Centre, Institute of Historical Research, and Architectural Association.

-Obrist served on the juries that selected Cedric Price for the Österreichischer Friedrich Kiesler-Preis für Architektur und Kunst (2002); Loukia Alavanou for the Deste Prize (2007); Nav Haq and Jay Sanders for the Independent Vision Curatorial Award (2012); Rachel Rose for the Frieze Art Award (2015); Otobong Nkanga for the Belgian Art Prize (2017); Cathy Wilkes (2017), Sheela Gowda (2019) and Lubaina Himid (2023) for the Maria Lassnig Prize; Diego Marcon for the MAXXI Bulgari Prize (2018); Sondra Perry for Rolls-Royce’s first-ever Moving-Image Dream Commission (2021); and Nifemi Marcus Bello for the Hublot Design Prize (2022); among others.
+Obrist was on the juries that selected Cedric Price for the Österreichischer Friedrich Kiesler-Preis für Architektur und Kunst (2002); Loukia Alavanou for the Deste Prize (2007); Nav Haq and Jay Sanders for the Independent Vision Curatorial Award (2012); Rachel Rose for the Frieze Art Award (2015); Otobong Nkanga for the Belgian Art Prize (2017); Cathy Wilkes (2017), Sheela Gowda (2019) and Lubaina Himid (2023) for the Maria Lassnig Prize; Diego Marcon for the MAXXI Bulgari Prize (2018); Sondra Perry for Rolls-Royce’s first-ever Moving-Image Dream Commission (2021); and Nifemi Marcus Bello for the Hublot Design Prize (2022); among others.
+As of February 2026 he is working on a catalogue raisonné.

-Obrist hold various positions at art organizations, including the following:
+Obrist holds various positions at art organisations, including the following: